Contact: mailbox@finbar.net

 Media

-Literally a blast - I spent a day at the Houston Air Show with the Tora Tora Tora airshow team.
-Working to support the Commemorative Air Force, a museum that keeps its aircraft in flying condition - and flies them - they do a recreation of the attack on Pearl Harbor.
+Airshow Pyro - Tora Tora Tora Bomb Squad Literally a blast - in 2006 I spent a day at the Houston Air Show with the Tora Tora Tora airshow team.
+Working to support the Commemorative Air Force, a museum that keeps its aircraft in flying condition - and flies them - the team recreates the attack on Pearl Harbor.
 I spent the day with the pyro team, or "Bomb Squad."
 Standing amid clouds of smoke and fire, with Japanese Zeros and Kates flying at 50ft directly overhead while bombs exploded all around (granted, I was setting some of them off) was quite surreal!
+Road-trips and travel I've visited 38 US states (so far) and have road-tripped every contiguous State west of the Rockies - as well as most of Western Europe.
+I've explored the western and southeastern US extensively by light 'plane.
+South of the Equator, I've also visited Australia, Brazil, Peru and Uruguay.
+In recent years my wife, Paula Marra, and I have been fairly active travelers, touring Brazil, China (mainland and Hong Kong), Denmark, Finland, France, Iceland, Ireland, Italy, Japan, Mexico, Portugal, Singapore, Spain, Thailand, the UK and Uruguay. |

 Contact: mailbox@finbar.net